wanglg20/cav-mae-sync/README.md

 📚 [arXiv preprint](https://arxiv.org/abs/2505.01237) | 🖥️ [Project webpage](https://edsonroteia.github.io/cav-mae-sync)

 - ✨ The paper has been accepted at CVPR 2025!
-- 🚀 Code and pretrained models for retrieval are here!
+- 🚀 Code and pretrained models for retrieval on VGGSound are here!
 - 🚧 Classification/Localization codes and models coming soon!